the_pour_manifesto

 When you are deep in a flow state, dialing in the perfect espresso shot, or standing in the crowd at a festival, your brain operates in seconds, not minutes.
 If the process of logging a thought takes longer than the thought itself, the thought dies.

-Opening a GUI, waiting for the Electron client to render, finding the right folder, opening the daily note, and formatting the YAML frontmatter—that isn't just friction.
+Switching apps, navigating to the right folder, opening the daily note, and formatting the frontmatter by hand—that isn't just friction.
 It is a barrier to entry.
 It makes the act of remembering feel like administrative work.
 And because of that friction, we stop writing.
 We lose the nuances of our days.

 The Vision: Writing More About What Matters